DaziumDesignSolutions/CobaltAstra.com/contents/home/solutions-overview/3-empowering.md

-#### EMPOWERING YOUR BUSINESS
+#### EMPOWERING BUSINESS

-You keep your focus on<br/> your business and we’ll be your HR department.
+Complete support utilizing technology and our integrated suite of HR resources